TharunSree/Java-P-C/Writerside/topics/Method-Overloading.md

 }
 ```

-3. Triangle: The method takes two double parameters (the base and height of the triangle) and returns the area of the triangle.
+3. **Triangle**: The method takes two double parameters (the base and height of the triangle) and returns the area of the triangle.

 ```Java
 double calculateArea(double base, double height) {